CFisher21/Etch-a-Sketch/README.md

 3. Hover over the grid tiles to draw.
 4. Use the refresh button to clear the drawing and start over.

-## Contributing

-Contributions are welcome!
-If you have any suggestions, bug fixes, or new features to propose, please open an issue or submit a pull request.

 ## License

 This project is licensed under the [MIT License](LICENSE).